• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 One of my favourites flavours to bake with after chocolate has got to be lemon.
-I've made these Lemon Cupcakes with Lemon Curd Filling multiple times and I'm so glad I've finally got round to sharing the recipe with you!
+I've made these Lemon Cupcakes with Lemon Curd Filling multiple times and I'm excited to share the recipe with you!
 Everything about these cupcakes is lemon, from the lemon zest infused sponge, to the sweet lemon flavoured buttercream and of course the gooey lemon curd centre.
 I've used all yellow decorations to let everyone know that these cupcakes are all about lemon!

 Lemon Cupcakes with Lemon Curd Filling